nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

    :depth: 2

 The Partition Manager is a Python script that sets the start address and size of all the flash and RAM partitions in a multi-image build context.
-When creating an application that requires child images, like a bootloader, you can configure the Partition Manager to control where each image should be placed in memory, and how the RAM should be shared.
+When creating an application that requires other images, like a bootloader, you can configure the Partition Manager to control where each image should be placed in memory, and how the RAM should be shared.

-See :ref:`ug_multi_image` for more information about multi-image builds.

-The Partition Manager is activated for all multi-image builds, regardless of which build strategy is used for the child image.
+The Partition Manager is activated for all sysbuild builds.

 .. note::
    When you build a multi-image application using the Partition Manager, the devicetree source flash partitions are ignored.